thephez/dash-docs/_includes/references.md

 [addr message]: /en/developer-reference#addr "The P2P network message which relays IP addresses and port numbers of active nodes to other nodes and clients, allowing decentralized peer discovery."
 [alert message]: /en/developer-reference#alert "The P2P network message which sends alerts in case of major software problems."
 [block message]: /en/developer-reference#block "The P2P network message which sends a serialized block"
-[dsa message]: /en/developer-reference#dsa "A P2P network message used to reply to a P2P network dsq message"
+[dsa message]: /en/developer-reference#dsa "A P2P network message used to join a mixing pool"
 [dsc message]: /en/developer-reference#dsc "A P2P network message used to indicates a PrivateSend mixing session is complete"
-[dsf message]: /en/developer-reference#dsf "A P2P network message sent to indicate the queue is ready and the user is expected to send the entry inputs to start mixing"
+[dsf message]: /en/developer-reference#dsf "A P2P network message sent as the final mixing transaction in a session asking users to sign the final mixing TX messages"
-[dsi message]: /en/developer-reference#dsi "A P2P network message sent as the final mixing transaction in a PrivateSend mixing session"
+[dsi message]: /en/developer-reference#dsi "A P2P network message sending a user's inputs, collateral, and outputs for a mixing session"
 [dseg message]: /en/developer-reference#dseg "A P2P network message which requests either the entire masternode list or a specific masternode entry"
 [dss message]: /en/developer-reference#dss "A P2P network message which sends the user’s signed inputs for a group transaction in a mixing session"
 [dssu message]: /en/developer-reference#dssu "A P2P network message providing a mixing pool status update"
-[dsq message]: /en/developer-reference#dsq "A P2P network message asking users to sign a final mixing TX messages"
+[dsq message]: /en/developer-reference#dsq "A P2P network message sent to indicate the queue is ready and the user is expected to send the entry inputs to start mixing"
 [dstx message]: /en/developer-reference#dstx "A P2P network message sent by masternodes to broadcast subsidized transactions without fees (provides security in mixing)"
 [feefilter message]: /en/developer-reference#feefilter "The P2P network message which requests the receiving peer not relay any transactions below the specified fee rate"
 [filteradd message]: /en/developer-reference#filteradd "A P2P protocol message used to add a data element to an existing bloom filter."